HugoChenel/hugochenel.github.io/_pages/Biohacking.md

 - 1-2 avocados
 - Vegetables like arugula or cucumber
 - Radishes or carrots (or Broccoli / Cauliflower)
-- Fermented foods like olives, kimchi or cabbage
+- Fermented foods like olives, pickles, kimchi or cabbage
 - Extra virgin olive oil
 - Fenugreek
 <br>